6th Marine Infantry Parachute Regiment: France

 In the summer of 2017, the initial training center for non-commissioned members of the Caylus camp became "CFIM, le 6e RPIMa" then in April 2019 officially recreated under the name of 6e RPIMa.

 Traditions

-Except for the Legionnaires of the 1er REG, 2ème REG, 2ème REP who wear the Green Beret, the remainder of the French army metropolitan and marine paratroopers forming the 11th Parachute Brigade wear the Red Beret.
+French army metropolitan and marine paratroopers wear the Red Beret.

 The Archangel Saint Michael, patron of the French paratroopers is celebrated on 29 September.

 The prière du Para (Prayer of the Paratrooper) was written by André Zirnheld in 1938.

 Insignias

 Just like the paratrooper Brevet of the French Army, the Insignia of French Paratroopers was created in 1946.
 The French Army Insignia of metropolitan Paratroopers represents a closed "winged armed dextrochere", meaning a "right winged arm" armed with a sword pointing upwards.
 The Insignia makes reference to the Patron of Paratroopers.
 In fact, the Insignia represents "the right Arm of Saint Michael", the Archangel which according to Liturgy is the "Armed Arm of God".
 This Insignia is the symbol of righteous combat and fidelity to superior missions.
 The French Army Insignia of Marine Infantry Paratroopers is backgrounded by a Marine Anchor.

 The insignia is mounted with an SAS dagger and was never modified, aside of the various successive inscriptions "BCCP", then "RPC", and finally "RPIMa".